apache/spark/UPDATING.md

 The ``serve_logs`` command has been deleted.
 This command should be run only by internal application mechanisms and there is no need for it to be accessible from the CLI interface.

+### dag_state CLI command

+If the DAGRun was triggered with conf key/values passed in, they will also be printed in the dag_state CLI response ie. running, {"name": "bob"}
+whereas in in prior releases it just printed the state: ie. running

 ### Remove gcp_service_account_keys option in airflow.cfg file

 This option has been removed because it is no longer supported by the Google Kubernetes Engine.
 The new